In the rainy library, anyone can find a book about herself.

 I remember huddling in warm drizzle in the atrium, looking up over eight stories of sagging shelves and waterlogged stacks of books, to the clouds bumping against the ceiling.

 I’d printed out online instructions.
 They led me to muddy side corridors that kept splitting at sharp angles, each new hallway decorated like a different culture and era.

 I squelched upstairs and downstairs and up again.

 I rode a horizontal elevator, and crossed catwalks over book vaults.

 The windows showed a mirror-surfaced lake, a living city whose windows were eyes, and a mountainous sky bristling with the glossy black fur of some planet-sized creature.

 In the final room, an orb-headed mannequin posed by an enormous rose-window.

-I joined myself at the window.
+I joined the mannequin at the glass.

 And inside the rose?
 At its center?